Racing Industry Suspends Regumate®Use

 The samples, from several different batches of Regumate® Equine 2.2mg/ml Oral Solution For Horses (MSD Animal Health), were tested at LGC Laboratories, which work in partnership with the BHA.

 Results from the European sample batch test have detected trace elements of trendione.
 Trendione is a “Prohibited At All Times Substance” under Schedule G, in the BHA’s Equine Anti-Doping Manual.
-Possession, use, or attempted use of the steroid would result in a financial penalty or a period of disqualification.
+Possession, use, or attempted use of the steroid would result in a financial penalty or a period of disqualification in horse racing.

 Upon the results of the investigation, the BHA issued a notice to advise the racing industry;